Learn how to choose a nail gun!

 Ryobi Cordless Nail Gun VS Bostitch Compressor 18g Nail Gun

 Nail guns are a little scary if you’ve never used them.
 As with all power tools, caution is needed so a little fear can be a good thing to keep you safe.
 Both nail guns are completely safe.
-They have a safety mechanism that only allows nails to shot when pressed against wood.
+They have a safety mechanism that only allows nails to be shot when pressed against the wood.
 You can’t shoot it like it’s a nerf gun.

 I find that the Bostitch is still a little scary.
 It might be because my husband pulled the safety valve without warning me.
 It made a loud noise and scared me, so that’s still in the back of my mind.
 I’m comfortable using it though.
 Knowledge about how things work always helps matters.
 So will time.
 Update: I’m not afraid of it at all anymore and use it quite comfortably on my own.
 It was only scary for about the 1st month I used it.

 Winner: Ryobi, by a tiny bit.
 I don’t think this is either tool’s fault though.

 Ryobi is cordless, so it is clearly the winner for portability.
 We used it to nail paneling over our fireplace and felt comfortable using it on a ladder.
 The compressor and hose would have made the job more difficult.

 However, I would like to point out that the Bostitch isn’t bulky or heavy.
 It’s fairly light and easy to move.
 The compressor is small, less than 2′ square.

 Another feature that I like is that it stores the air and you don’t have to leave it plugged in to use it.
 I always thought it would need to be plugged in and running to use.

 I find both nail guns to be easy to use.
 The Ryobi is a little smaller because it doesn’t have the hose attached to it.
 It can fit in smaller places.
 I have found a fix to that though.
 By adding a swivel plug*** to the hose, it should move around a little better.